MLX on Apple Silicon as local AI in comparison with Ollama & Co.

 An outlook: Where Apple wants to go with MLX and Apple Intelligence

-With WWDC 2025, Apple has clearly signaled that MLX is not a gimmick, but a strategic component in the growing Apple ecosystem around AI.
-The integration of the new "Foundation Models" directly into macOS and iOS, native Swift support and the further development of MLX in the direction of training, quantization and inference clearly show that Apple wants to get involved - but in its own way.
+Apple, Siri and GeminiWith WWDC 2025, Apple has clearly signaled that MLX is not a gimmick, but a strategic component in the growing Apple ecosystem around AI.
+The integration of the new „Foundation Models“ directly into macOS and iOS, native Swift support and the further development of MLX in the direction of training, quantization and inference clearly show that Apple wants to get involved - but in its own way.
+In another article, I show where Apple with Siri and Gemini as part of the partnership with Google.

 In doing so, Apple remains true to its line: no spectacular promises, but solid, locally functioning technology that proves itself in the long term.
 For professional users, this is not only appealing, but also strategically highly interesting.